 Whose ounce of prevention is worth the pound of cure?
-With the Total Cost of Care Report you can compare agencies by the average Medicare spend for patients in the three months, six months, or year following a home health admission.
+With the Total Patient Cost report you can compare agencies by the average Medicare spend for patients in the three months, six months, or year following a home health admission.
 Lower average overall costs indicate that an agency’s service is bending the cost curve for patients.
 Sometimes creating a better long-term outcome requires a bigger upfront investment!

 Using this information, you can improve your impact on the cost of providing care for a patient population and position yourself as a compelling partner for health systems that are focused on reducing overall costs within their patient population.

 This report page includes a table and a graph that contain average Medicare expenditures for patients receiving treatment by the home health agencies that you select for examination.
 You can view these averages for a 3 month, 6 month or 12 month period aligned with the start of care for the home health agency.
-In addition, you can limit which claims data are used to calculate the averages by patient acuity, age, or by specific Major Diagnostic Category.
+In addition, you can limit which claims data are used to calculate the averages by patient acuity, age, or by specific Trella Health Diagnostic Group.

 Steps to use this Page